 Fake accounts have been around for years.
 They are commonly used to anonymously request info, avoid spam from an online merchant or participate anonymously in a conversation.
 Initially, fake accounts were easy to create manually, but over time the process became automated.
-More recently, fake accounts (aka bot or spam accounts), that are used to deliver a message or publish information automatically have become a sticking point in the $44 billion acquisition of Twitter by Elon Musk.
+More recently, fake accounts (aka bot or spam accounts) used to deliver a message or publish information automatically have become a sticking point in the $44 billion acquisition of Twitter by Elon Musk.

 How Common are Fake Accounts?